-Potential Health Risks to DOD Firing-Range Personnel from Recurrent Lead Exposure (2012)Board on Environmental Science and Toxicology
+Potential Health Risks to DOD Firing-Range Personnel from Recurrent Lead Exposure (2012)Board on Environmental Studies and Toxicology

 Each report is produced by a committee of experts selected by the Academy to address a particular statement of task and is subject to a rigorous, independent peer review; while the reports represent views of the committee, they also are endorsed by the Academy.
 Learn more on our expert consensus reports.